esxr/the-software-process/Paper.md

 # CSSE 3012 Exam
 ___
 ### 1(b)
 Fagan inspections take a long time and, if performed on a large scale, might stall project development.

-As a result, if excessive programming is done on a big scale, it might cause considerable delays, making Fagan inspections inefficient.
-In a big-scale business, it is frequently impossible to analyze a vast quantity of code.
-Furthermore, because the code is continually assessed using Extreme Programming, Fagan inspections, which include a thorough analysis of the code, are no longer necessary and can be a waste of resources.
+extreme programming is an agile practice that relies on quality team members who are dedicated to the success of the project.
+This practice also ensures that code is continually assessed throughout the process.
+Fagan inspections, try to do the same (analysis of the code), which makes them redundant.

+Even so, fagan inspections prove to be inefficient on a large scale because organizations tend to fall back to their average and it may cause delays.
 ___
 ### 1 (c)
 ![[Pasted image 20220610160620.png]]